Back

 Email messages that are forwarded are not affected by any auto reply or filter settings you've set.
 If you have an auto-reply set and subsequently auto-forward your email messages, you will need to ensure that the "Keep copy" field is selected.
 This will ensure that an auto-reply is sent.

-To cancel the auto-forwarding simply un-tick the option to "Auto forward all incoming emails", remove the destination email address and click Save.
+To cancel auto-forwarding, simply untick the "Auto forward all incoming emails" option, remove the destination email address, and click Save.

-Sometimes, email message can contain attachments with images that you may not wish to see.
-You can manage the receipt of images within your email messages and choose to block images.
+Sometimes, email messages can contain attachments with images you may not wish to see.
+You can manage image receipts in your email messages and choose to block images.

 You have four options:

-• Always allow images from contacts in address book
+3. Always allow images from contacts in your address book.

-• Always allow images except when tagged as Spam or in Spam folder
+4. Always allow images except when tagged as Spam or in the Spam folder.

 To change the blocked image settings, simply select your chosen option and click Save from the tab toolbar.